McGill University Financial Aid

 Entrance Scholarships for Med-P Students

-Entrance scholarships are available for students accepted to the Med-P program.
-While in the Med-P program, students are registered in the Faculty of Science and hence are eligible for University entrance scholarships, both one-year and renewable.
+Entrance scholarships are available for students accepted to the Med-P Qualifying Year.
+While in the Med-P Qualifying Year, students are registered in the Faculty of Science and hence are eligible for University entrance scholarships, both one-year and renewable.

 Once admitted to the Faculty of Medicine and Health Sciences (MDCM), recipients of renewable entrance scholarships must meet certain criteria in order that the scholarship be renewed (for a maximum of 3 years).